ARMeeru/DebtQuest/README.md

 ## Acknowledgments

-- Special thanks to the v0.dev team for providing design inspiration
+- Special thanks to the v0.dev team for providing initial commit
-- All the contributors who have helped improve DebtQuest
+- All the contributors who have helped/will help improve DebtQuest
 - You, for taking control of your financial future!

 ## Contact

-For questions, suggestions, or feedback, please [open an issue](https://github.com/your-username/debtquest/issues) on GitHub.
+For questions, suggestions, or feedback, please [open an issue](https://github.com/ARMeeru/DebtQuest/issues/) on GitHub.

 ---